 Our training philosophy is based on a quiet approach.
 The daily handling that each horse receives teaches them manners.
-We expect them to stand quietly for grooming, clipping, saddling, mounting and dismounting.
-Throughout the training period, we emphasize correct body position, forward motion and lightness, and we make use of round pens, lunge lines and other training aids.
+We expect them to stand quietly for grooming, clipping, saddling, mounting, and dismounting.
+Throughout the training period, we emphasize correct body position, forward motion, and lightness, and we make use of round pens, lunge lines, and other training aids.
 All horses receive excellent physical conditioning due to their daily training schedules.
 They also receive invaluable experience in working around other horses in the arena in addition to specialized work with show ring situations.
 The specific goals for your horse's training will be discussed and outlined for our program.

 May I visit while my horse is in training?

-You are encouraged to visit The University of Findlay while your horse is in training and you are welcome to come and observe our classes any time.
+You are encouraged to visit the University of Findlay while your horse is in training and you are welcome to come and observe our classes at any time.
 Your student trainer will work with you regarding times to visit and/or ride your horse.
 We do ask, however, that you let us know at least one week in advance if you are planning a visit so that the assigned student can be ready to assist you.
 It is very important that there is consistency in applying the techniques that have been used in working with your horse.

 Before bringing your horse to us, we ask that you provide very specific information as to what training you want for your horse while it is here.
 Students are required to contact you regularly about the progress they are making and/or any problems that arise.
 We want to be sure that every effort is being made to meet your training needs.

-Each semester ends with a final exam for the students in the form of a horse show that runs the last week of riding classes.
+Each semester ends with a final exam for the students in the form of a horse show that runs during the last week of riding classes.
 Many owners want to see how their horses perform in a show, prior to taking them home.

 What is the purpose of the program?